JoeLeelyf/OVO-Bench/README.md

   </a>
 </p>

+*We'll soon release our camera-ready edition and provided evaluation results of recently-released streaming models.
 ## Introduction
 ### 🌟 Three distinct problem-solving modes
 -  **Backward Tracing**: trace back to past events to answer the question.